zakmayfield/pg-express-tutorial/docs.md

 ```

 - `/users` is now a context route of `/api`
-  - This means you can only access the users route via `/api/users`
+  - This means you can only access the users endpoint via `/api/users`

 &nbsp;